mhollanders/occARU/README.md

 ![](man/figures/partitions.png)

-Global-local shrinkage priors are used to handle model complexity through simplex decomposing variances of the occupancy and detection linear predictors.
+Global-local shrinkage priors are used to handle model complexity through variance decomposition of the occupancy and detection linear predictors.

 ### 4. Interrogate